TomSpencerLondon/CV/README.md

 ## About

-Homeflow a midsized SAAS company I have:
-* worked with excellent mentors such as Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories)
-* become responsible for our property feeds application which interacts with several property based APIs including Reapit.
+At Homeflow, a midsized SAAS company, I have worked with excellent mentors such as Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories).
+I have become responsible for our property feeds application which interacts with several property based APIs including Reapit.
-* upgraded our google analytics application to Rails 5.2.
-* worked in dev-ops with growing expertise in Ansible and Docker.
-* shared knowledge with recent new recruits.
-* develop edmy coding and communication skills with outside projects and regular contribution to weekly in-house code club.
+I have upgraded our google analytics application to Rails 5.2.
+I have worked in dev-ops with growing expertise in Ansible and Docker.
+I have shared knowledge with recent new recruits and developed my coding and communication skills with outside projects and regular contribution to weekly in-house code club.

 As a languages teacher and college lecturer I explored online learning systems and built electronic study resources for my own students, including a website and ran an after-school coding club.
 I am well-organised, inventive, experienced in team working and a good communicator.